Ty-R/discord-item-catalogue/README.md

 Some things to note:

-* A seller cannot be removed if it has listings
 * Only one seller can be removed at a time
 * Removing a seller set as default will unset it